cloudevents/spec/discovery/spec.md

 discovery endpoint MUST assign a value that is greater than the existing `epoch` value for the Service.

-If an `epoch` is given in the request it MUST be equal to the `epoch` of the existing Service, otherwise the request MUST fail.
+If an `epoch` is given in the request and it is less than the current Service's value, then the request MUST fail.

+If an `epoch` is given in the request and it is greater than the current Service's value, then the Service's epoch value MUST be replaced with the incoming value.

+If an `epoch` is given in the request and it is equal to the current Service's value, then it Service's epoch value MUST be assigned a value that is greater than the current value.

 Aside from `id` and `epoch`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint